SunyeongJ-dev/todo-app/README.md

 - Toggle task completion with a checkbox – applies strikethrough styling
 - Dynamic re-rendering keeps the UI synchronized with data
 - Task data persists across browser sessions using LocalStorage
+- Filter tasks in real-time: Type in the search field to hide/show tasks based on text matching (client-side, no server needed)

 ## Tech Stack
 - HTML5